 Water Deer Interaction with Humans - Response to Disturbance

 Water deer are behaviourally similar to hares in that, when faced with danger, they will duck low in cover and remain quiet and motionless, before erupting away at the last minute.
 John Heathcote, who manages the Claxton Manor estate in Norfolk, told me that water deer are the only species he knows that can be disturbed standing on the edge of a copse and flee away from the trees rather than into them, something I have also observed.
-On two occasions, both with does (females), I observed a deer to "pseudo-graze" -- where the deer spots something suspicious and puts its head down "pretending" to feed, an action that might make a predator think it's not been spotted and therefore move, but while keeping their eyes fixed on the source -- which is a behaviour I have hitherto only come across in roe deer (Capreolus capreolus).
-In common with other deer, although much less conspicuous owing to its size and lack of rump markings, a fleeing water deer will sometimes hold its tail upright (known as "tail flagging").
-They will often also kick out with their hind feet in what might be an anti-predator behaviour (i.e., kicking sharp hooves at whatever's in pursuit).
-Tail flagging and rear-kicking may occur simultaneously and are behaviours I have observed both in adults and in fawns at four or five weeks old.
+On two occasions, both with does, I observed a behaviour I had previously only seen in roe deer (Capreolus capreolus): "pseudo-grazing", in which a deer that has spotted something suspicious lowers its head as if feeding -- perhaps convincing a predator it hasn't been noticed and prompting it to move -- while keeping its eyes fixed on the threat.
+In common with other deer, although much less conspicuous owing to its size and lack of rump markings, a fleeing water deer will sometimes hold its tail upright (tail flagging).
+I have observed this in adults and fawns as young as four or five weeks old, sometimes accompanied by rear-kicking with the hind feet, an consider that it's likely an anti-predator behaviour.

 Humans appear to be perceived as a threat in most instances, and this can make water deer very difficult to approach.
 In their 1981 Nature Conservancy Council report, Arnold Cooke and Lynne Farrell described how, during the autumn of 1976, they attempted to assess how close the deer at Woodwalton Fen in Cambridgeshire would tolerate being approached.
-Across 22 encounters, the mean flight distance (FID) was 36 m (118 ft.) -- i.e., the observer could get to 36 m away before the deer ran away -- although the range was from 8 m (26 ft.) to 79 m (260 ft.) according to age and the habitat in which they were approached.
-Younger deer tended to be less flighty than adults, and those in the reserve could often be approached more closely than those in the surrounding arable fields.
-Reflecting on this in June 2025, Arnold told me: "I remember it was quite difficult to get a deer in a situation where it could be recorded properly, i.e. in the open where I could approach it in full view without it dashing off immediately or even before I'd seen it.".
+Across 22 encounters, the mean flight initiation distance (FID) was 36 m (118 ft.) -- i.e., the observer could get to within 36 m before the deer ran -- although the range was from 8 to 79 m (26-260 ft.) depending on age and the habitat in which they were approached.
+Younger deer tended to be less flighty than adults, and those within the reserve could often be approached more closely than those in the surrounding arable fields.
+Reflecting on this in June 2025, Arnold told me: "I remember it was quite difficult to get a deer in a situation where it could be recorded properly, i.e. in the open where I could approach it in full view without it dashing off immediately or even before I'd seen it."

-The overall timid nature of water deer is evident even in captivity, unless they've been hand-reared, which can make them strongly imprinted on their human "parent".
-(At Whipsnade, I've seen fawns come when called, and saw one four-week-old fawn scream and throw itself at a fence when its keeper left the enclosure.)
+The overall timid nature of water deer is evident even in captivity, unless they have been hand-reared, which can make them strongly imprinted on their human "parent".
+At Whipsnade, fawns hand-reared by keepers could be called over like dogs; I once watched a four-week-old fawn scream and hurl itself at a fence as its keeper walked away.
 At Whipsnade Zoo, where the deer see people throughout the year, my experience has been that they remain relatively skittish and can be difficult to observe at close quarters without the cover of a vehicle, although they're still easier to approach than wild individuals.
-Richard Champion demonstrated this empirically during his B.Sc. thesis at Whipsnade in 1996, finding that water deer using public areas of the zoo adapted to human disturbance by significantly reducing their average flight distance (i.e., the minimum distance at which they fled).
-Deer utilising public parts of the complex could be approached to within 17.5 metres (56 ft.), on average, while those using the private (off-show) areas fled when an observer came to within 35 m (115 ft.).
-There was considerable individual variation in the distance run when disturbed, 'public deer' fleeing between two and 110 m (6.5-361 ft.), while those off-show moved between four and 120 m (13-400 ft.).
-Perhaps more interestingly, Champion observed that flight distances were longer (i.e., the deer were more skittish) during the morning than the evening in public areas, while those off-show were much more consistent throughout the day.
+Richard Champion quantified this in his 1996 B.Sc. thesis at Whipsnade, finding that water deer in public areas of the zoo had adapted to human disturbance by significantly reducing their average FID.
+Deer in public areas could be approached to within 17.5 m (56 ft.), on average, while those in private areas fled when an observer came to within 35 m (115 ft.).
+There was also considerable individual variation in the distance run when disturbed: deer in public areas fled between 2 and 110 m (6.5–361 ft.), while those in private areas moved between 4 and 120 m (13–400 ft.).
+Perhaps more interestingly, Champion observed that FIDs were longer -- meaning the deer were more skittish -- during the morning than the evening in public areas, while those in private areas were much more consistent throughout the day.
 Females were generally more sensitive to disturbance than males.

 Champion's findings were broadly replicated by Xin-Xin Tian in his M.Sc. studies at East China Normal University, during which he compared the response to human approach among free-ranging captive deer kept at the Songjiang Punan forest park to that of wild deer living on the Yancheng Nature Reserve in Jiangsu Province.
-Vigilance/alert behaviour consisted of five elements: listening, scanning, staring (which may or may not be accompanied by neck stretching), walking or running away, and barking.
-At no point did Tian observe water deer acting aggressively towards a potential threat.
+Alert behaviour consisted of five elements: listening, scanning, staring (which may or may not be accompanied by neck stretching), walking or running away, and barking.
+Notably, aggressive responses to human approach were never observed.
+(This is consistent with my experience, and I know of no examples of water deer behaving aggressively towards people.)
 Songjiang deer stopped what they were doing and stared at an intruder at 23 m (75 ft.), on average, and ran away when the person got to within about 19 m (62 ft.).
-The longest recorded flight distance at Songjiang was 150 m (492 ft.), while that at Yancheng was nearly 180 m (590 ft.), suggesting wild deer were significantly more skittish than free-range captive animals.
-Tian concluded that, as a direct approach did not alter the flight initiation distance for semi-captive water deer, humans were perceived as a non-lethal predator.
-He also noted that an anti-predator response is developed early (at around a week old) and that the deer appeared to risk assess prior to fleeing, running away sooner in open habitat than woodland and their distance varying according to their previous experience with humans, size of the area, population density, and the presence of fences.
+The longest recorded FID at Songjiang was 150 m (492 ft.), while that at Yancheng was nearly 180 m (590 ft.), suggesting wild deer were significantly more skittish than free-ranging captive animals.
+Tian concluded that, as a direct approach did not alter the FID for semi-captive water deer, humans were perceived as a non-lethal predator.
+He also noted that an anti-predator response develops early (at around a week old) and that the deer appeared to risk-assess prior to fleeing, running away sooner in open habitat than woodland, with their FID varying according to previous experience with humans, the size of the area, population density, and the presence of fences.

-My experience has been that there's considerable individual variation in disturbance response, both in adults and fawns.
-Unlike in herding species such as red (Cervus elaphus) or fallow (Dama dama), where alarm responses alert the whole herd, it is quite common for one water deer to bark and flee (or stand and bark) while other individuals feed nearby without showing any obvious disturbance (see: Vocalisation/Calls).
-Equally, on two occasions I have witnessed water deer does respond to the barking of a Reeves' muntjac (Muntiacus reevesi); once just looking in the direction and once running at speed towards the source of the disturbance (I believe this was a dam with a fawn in the area).
-On several occasions I have seen a doe with a fawn at foot bark and flee in one direction, while her fawn fled in a different direction before lying down a few metres away.
-In one case, I was watching a doe with a four- or five-week-old fawn at foot feeding shortly after sunrise for about 10 minutes before she spotted me.
-After a minute or so of staring and neck stretching she barked and fled; her bark caused the fawn to immediately drop down into the grass and sit tight.
-More recently, biologists at Shanghai's East China Normal University collected data on how these anti-predator behaviours develop in fawns.
-Between June and October 2023, the researchers, led by Xiaorong and Min Chen, observed how 30 ear-tagged water deer fawns kept in a 0.5 ha (1.2 acre) enclosure in Huaxia Park, composed of broadleaf woodland and grassland, responded to their approach, the aim being to understand at what age vigilance behaviours developed.
-In their 2025 paper to Behavioural Processes, the researchers documented the five main vigilance behaviours we recognise in adults in their subjects, categorising them as:
+My experience has been that there is considerable individual variation in disturbance response, both in adults and fawns.
+Unlike in herding species such as red (Cervus elaphus) or fallow (Dama dama) deer, where alarm responses alert the whole herd, it's quite common for one water deer to bark and flee (or stand and bark) while other individuals feed nearby, apparently undisturbed (see: Vocalisation/Calls).
+Equally, on two occasions I have witnessed does respond to the barking of a Reeves' muntjac (Muntiacus reevesi); once by simply looking in that direction, and once by running at speed towards the source of the disturbance – I believe this was a dam with a fawn in the area.
+On several occasions I have seen a doe with a fawn at foot bark and flee in one direction while her fawn fled in another before lying down a few metres away.
+In one instance, I watched a doe with a four- or five-week-old fawn feeding shortly after sunrise for about ten minutes before she spotted me.
+After nearly a minute of staring and neck stretching she barked and fled; her call caused the fawn to immediately drop into the grass and sit tight.
+More recently, biologists at Shanghai's East China Normal University collected data on how anti-predator behaviours develop in fawns.
+Between June and October 2023, researchers led by Xiaorong and Min Chen observed how 30 ear-tagged fawns kept in a 0.5 ha (1.2 acre) enclosure in Huaxia Park -- composed of broadleaf woodland and grassland -- responded to human approach, with the aim of understanding at what age vigilance behaviours developed.
+In their 2025 paper in Behavioural Processes, the researchers documented five main vigilance behaviours, categorising them as:

 Flight - The fawn turns and flees from the observer's approach.